 We know about bedtime books but what about children’s books to read first thing in the morning, snuggled up in bed or over breakfast?
-To celebrate World Book Day, Smallprint’s Jenny Thomas recommends seven books for mornings…
+Founder of Smallprint Books, Jenny Thomas recommends seven books for mornings…

 Traditionally story-time takes place in the evening, often when our children are their most agitated, tired and strung-out.
 After a long day and a growing jobs list, we can also be flagging in enthusiasm which results in a slightly lacklustre performance.